 ARTICLE II - MEMBERSHIP

-1. Members.
+- Members.
 The members of the Corporation (the "Members") shall consist of those persons (including individuals, corporations, and unincorporated associations) who are actively interested in or engaged in viral diagnosis, and who submit a request for membership and pay membership dues as described in Article IX.
-Members shall reside primarily in North, Central, or South America.
-However, members of the European or Asian Societies for Clinical Virology may also join the Pan American Society for Clinical Virology.
+There is no restriction on where members shall reside.
+Global membership is encouraged.

-2. Rights and Obligation of Members.
+- Rights and Obligation of Members.
 The Members shall have the right to vote for the election of both their Council and the Officers.
 Except as otherwise limited by the Articles of Organization on By- Laws of the Corporation, they shall have such additional rights, including (without limitation) the right to make, amend, and repeal By-Laws and to authorize an amendment or restatement of the Articles of Organization and to authorize a consolidation or merger, as are conferred upon the Members by statute.

 ARTICLE III - MEETINGS OF CORPORATION MEMBERS

-1. Annual Meetings.
-An Annual Meeting of the Members shall be held to coincide with the Annual Clinical Virology Symposium, at a time and place to be determined by the Council and stated at the notice of the meeting.
+- Annual Meetings.
+An Annual Meeting of the Members shall be held to coincide with the Annual Clinical Virology Symposium and the Annual Molecular Virology Workshop, at a time and place to be determined by the Council and stated at the notice of the meeting.
 If no Annual Meeting is held in accordance with the foregoing provision, a special meeting may be held in lieu thereof and any action taken at such meeting shall have the same effect as if taken at the Annual Meeting.

-5. Quorum of members.
-Fifty of the Members present either in person or represented by proxy shall constitute a quorum of the Members for all purposes, unless the representation of a larger number shall be required by law, and, in that case the representation of the number so required shall constitute a quorum.
+- Quorum of members.
+Thirty of the Members present either in person or represented by proxy shall constitute a quorum of the Members for all purposes, unless the representation of a larger number shall be required by law, and, in that case the representation of the number so required shall constitute a quorum.